GStreamer/gstreamer/markdown/design/states.md

   - Some elements might need to return `ASYNC` and complete the state change when they have enough information.
 It is a requirement for sinks to return `ASYNC` and complete the state change when they receive the first buffer or EOS event (preroll).
-Sinks also block the dataflow when in PAUSED.
+Sinks also block the dataflow when in `PAUSED`.
   - A pipeline resets the `running_time` to 0.
   - Live sources return `NO_PREROLL` and don't generate data.